MystenLabs/sui/crates/sui-source-validation-service/README.md

 # Sui Source Validation Service

 This document describes the Sui Source Validation Service.
-It is engineering documentation primarily for MystenLabs engineers who may want to build, extend, configure, or understand the service.
+It is engineering documentation primarily for Mysten Labs engineers who may want to build, extend, configure, or understand the service.

 The Source Validation Service is a server that returns Move source code associated with on-chain Move bytecode.
-It fetches and builds Move source code for for a repository, and then verifies that the built artifact matches the on-chain bytecode.
+It fetches and builds Move source code for a repository, and then verifies that the built artifact matches the on-chain bytecode.

 The default configuration limits scope to Sui framework packages in `crates/sui-framework/packages`: